 Pay-per-test: This is fairly straightforward, but the pay-per-test pricing model means you pay a fee every time you administer a test.
 This pricing model can make sense if you have a limited applicant pool or are hiring for a finite number of positions per year.
 However, paying per test can make it challenging to predict your testing costs within a budgeting period, since the number can fluctuate if your hiring needs change.

 Subscription pricing: This pricing model involves a subscription price for a particular period of time.
-Within your subscription, you typically have access to unlimited testing.
+Within your subscription, you'll have access to all the testing you need.
 Subscription pricing can help you manage your testing costs up front while maintaining the flexibility of testing more candidates than you originally expected.
-Another benefit of subscription pricing is that it enables you to test early in the hiring process – with unlimited testing, you don’t need to be stingy about allowing all of your applicants take the assessments, making it easier for you to use tests as an initial screening or filtering stage.
+Another benefit of subscription pricing is that it enables you to test early in the hiring process – you don’t need to be stingy about allowing all of your applicants take the assessments, making it easier for you to use tests as an initial screening or filtering stage.
 It also gives you the option to test candidates at more than one stage in the process, or to administer on-site re-tests to confirm results.

 6. What kind of customer support is offered?